World Values Survey: Gender values

 Findings from the WVS indicate that support for gender equality is not just a consequence of democratization.
 It is part of a broader cultural change that is transforming industrialized societies with mass demands for increasingly democratic institutions.
 Although a majority of the world's population still believes that men make better political leaders than women, this view is fading in advanced industrialized societies, and also among young people in less prosperous countries.

 World Values Survey data is used by the United Nation Development Programme in order to calculate the gender social norms index.
 The index measures attitudes toward gender equality worldwide and was introduced in the Human Development Report starting from 2019.
 The index has four components, measuring gender attitudes in politics, education and economy as well as social norms related to domestic violence.

 Religion

 The data from the World Values Survey cover several important aspects of people's religious orientation.
 One of them tracks how involved people are in religious services and how much importance they attach to their religious beliefs.
 In the data from 2000, 98% of the public in Indonesia said that religion was very important in their lives while in China only three percent considered religion very important.
 Another aspect concerns people's attitudes towards the relation between religion and politics and whether they approve of religious spokesmen who try to influence government decisions and people's voting preferences.

-In a factor analysis of wave 6 of World Values Survey data, Arno Tausch (Corvinus University of Budapest) found that family values in the tradition of Joseph Schumpeter and religious values in the research tradition of Robert Barro can be an important positive asset for society.
-Negative phenomena, like the distrust in the state of law; the shadow economy; the distance from altruistic values; a growing fatigue of democracy; and the lack of entrepreneurial spirit are all correlated with the loss of religiosity.
-Tausch based his results on a factor analysis with promax rotation of 78 variables from 45 countries with complete data, and also calculated performance indices for the 45 countries with complete data and the nine main global religious denominations.
-On this account, Judaism and also Protestantism emerge as most closely combining religion and the traditions of the Enlightenment.